 The world changes even when you stay put.
 People change, circumstances change, and the church constantly changes.
 There really is no staying put, just changing in the same place.
 You change, too.
 You don’t avoid change, nor does a church, by staying put.
 You either pastor four different churches in twenty-five years or pastor four or five churches in the same location over twenty-five years.

 You sure need friends, colleagues, books, and growth to stay fresh.
 You can grow tired of your own voice in your head and look out in wonder and think, just before the sermon, “I can’t believe they’re still here.
 It must not just be me.”
 Don’t want them to think the same thing.
-Read the rest of this entry
+Continue reading “Staying Put”→

 The passing of Rachel Held Evans unleashed a surprising wave of grief to some.
 But to readers in the Christian world, and young women in particular, she was a voice of welcoming honesty.
 In an October 2012 article in Christianity Today called, “50 Women You Should Know,” Katelyn Beaty said of Rachel Held Evans that her blog, which began in 2007, spoke out on many traditional evangelical issues in a fresh and fearless way.
 Evans, she quoted, wrote that young Christians “aren’t looking for a faith that provides all the answers.
 We’re looking for one in which we are free to ask the questions.”